 Chatbots have the ability to improve processes for customers and make banking easier and less frustrating.
-For financial organisations, technology will reduce the need for human labour and deliver accurate and current information at all times.
-More user-friendly chatbots are an example of machine learning in finance being used to the advantage of both banking organisations and customers.
+For financial organizations, technology will reduce the need for human labor and deliver accurate and current information at all times.
+More user-friendly chatbots are an example of machine learning in finance being used to the advantage of both banking organizations and customers.

-- Major commercial banks are starting to recognise the strategic technology advantages of chatbots.
+Major commercial banks are starting to recognize the strategic technology advantages of chatbots.
 As an illustration, Wells Fargo started testing an AI-powered chatbot in April 2017.
 In order to reset user passwords and provide account information, the chatbot connects with users using Facebook Messenger.

 A United Nations report states that 2 to 5% of the world’s GDP, or $800 billion to $2 trillion, is thought to be laundered globally each year.
 Money laundering would have the fifth-largest economy in the world if it were a nation.

-- The world’s largest bank, HSBC, intends to fight money laundering by integrating machine learning technologies into its infrastructure.
-In an effort to identify indicators of money laundering, the AI programme will gather internal, publicly available, and transactional data from a client’s larger network.
+One of the world’s largest banks, HSBC, intends to fight money laundering by integrating machine learning technologies into its infrastructure.
+In an effort to identify indicators of money laundering, the AI program will gather internal, publicly available, and transactional data from a client’s larger network.

-- Financial organisations are now able to switch from a static to a dynamic and predictive business model thanks to machine learning.
+Financial organizations are now able to switch from a static to a dynamic and predictive business model thanks to machine learning.
 The system extracts data from physical documents, identifies trends, and highlights abnormalities using optical character recognition (OCR) and progressive machine learning.

-How can No Code ML Benefit Banking and Finance Professionals?
+How Does No Code ML Benefit Banking and Finance Professionals?